jadecobra/python_tdd_exercises/source/how_to/make_tdd/make_tdd_environment_no_wsl.rst

 * :ref:`How can I change directories?<how to change directory>`
 * :ref:`How can I make a directory?<how to make a directory>`
 * :ref:`How can I see directory structure?<how to look at directory structure>`
-* :ref:`How can I make an empty file?<how to make an empty file>`
+* :ref:`How can I make an empty file?<how to make an empty file on Windows without Windows SubSystem Linux>`
-* :ref:`How can I write text to a file?<how to write text to a file on Windows without WSL>`
+* :ref:`How can I write text to a file?<how to write text to a file on Windows without Windows SubSystem Linux>`
 * :ref:`How can I rename a file?<how to rename a file on Windows without WSL>`
-* :ref:`How can I run a Python Program?<how to run a Python program>`
+* :ref:`How can I run a Python Program?<how to run a Python program on Windows without Windows SubSystem Linux>`
 * :ref:`How can I test for failure?<test_failure>`
 * :ref:`How can I make a python package?<how to make a python package>`
 * :ref:`How can I run tests manually?<how to run tests manually on Windows without WSL>`
-* :ref:`How can I run tests automatically?<how to run tests automatically>`
+* :ref:`How can I run tests automatically?<how to run tests automatically on Windows without Windows SubSystem Linux>`
 * :ref:`How can I stop automated Python tests from running?<how to exit the automated tests>`
 * :ref:`What is a Virtual Environment?<how to make a virtual environment on Windows without WSL>`
 * :ref:`How can I make a Virtual Environment?<how to make a virtual environment on Windows without WSL>`
 * :ref:`How can I activate a Virtual Environment?<how to activate a virtual environment on Windows without WSL>`
 * :ref:`How can I deactivate a Virtual Environment?<how to deactivate a virtual environment>`
-* :ref:`How can I document the Python programs my project needs?<how to write text to a file on Windows without WSL>`
+* :ref:`How can I document the Python programs my project needs?<how to write text to a file on Windows without Windows SubSystem Linux>`
-* :ref:`How can I install the Python programs my project needs from a file?<how to install python packages in a virtual environment>`
+* :ref:`How can I install the Python programs my project needs from a file?<how to install python packages in a virtual environment on Windows without Windows SubSystem Linux>`
-* :ref:`How can I install Python packages in a Virtual Environment?<how to install python packages in a virtual environment>`
+* :ref:`How can I install Python packages in a Virtual Environment?<how to install python packages in a virtual environment on Windows without Windows SubSystem Linux>`
 * :ref:`How can I see what Python packages are installed in a Virtual Environment?<how to see what packages are installed in a virtual environment>`
 * :ref:`How can I view all the commands I type in a terminal?<how to view all the commands I typed in a terminal>`
 * :ref:`How can I make a PowerShell script?<how to make a PowerShell script>`
+* :ref:`How can I use a variable in a PowerShell script<how to use variables in a PowerShell script>`
 * :ref:`What is a variable?<how to use variables in a PowerShell script>`
-* :ref:`How can I use a variable in a PowerShell script<how to use variables in a PowerShell script>`
 * :ref:`How can I run a PowerShell script<how to run a PowerShell script>`
 * :ref:`What is the Test Driven Development Cycle?<test_failure>`